Painting Quote vs. Typical South Carolina Pricing

 What most South Carolina homeowners get wrong on painting quotes

-These are the overcharges that show up most often on painting quotes in South Carolina and similar regional markets.
-None of them are universal — but if you see one on your quote, it's worth pushing back.
+These are line items that commonly run above typical regional ranges on painting quotes in South Carolina and similar regional markets.
+None are universal — but if you see one on your quote, it may be worth asking the contractor to walk through the pricing.

 - 1Exterior prep billed as full scrape-and-sand when most surfaces only need spot prep.